-The internet of things provides organizations with real-time information and business insights that, when acted upon, can ultimately make them more efficient.
-IT administrators, architects, developers and CIOs considering an internet of things deployment must have a thorough understanding of what the internet of things is, how it operates, its uses, requirements, tradeoffs and how to implement internet of things devices and infrastructures.
+The internet of things provides organizations with real-time information and business insights that, when acted upon, can make processes and operations more efficient and safer.
+IT administrators, architects, developers and CIOs considering an internet of things deployment must have a thorough understanding of what the internet of things is; how it operates; its uses, requirements, and tradeoffs; and how to implement internet of things devices and infrastructures.

 What is IoT?